CodeCanto/PDFWebScraper/README.md

 # PDFWebScraper
 Basic PDF webscraper

+Make sure Node is installed and npm i is ran for dependencies.

 Uses Puppeteer to save a pdf snapshot of a website page to the PDFfiles folder.

 Provides instructions for fruther use after running the pdfwebscraper.js file with node in terminal: